Body-mind Awareness, Healing, Personal Development

 What are the benefits to Yoga Therapy?

 It's widely known that Yoga can enhance your physical and emotional well being, but when Yoga is practiced with a therapeutic intention in the form of Yoga Therapy, it can help prevent and aid recovery from physical and mental ailments.
 Yoga has long been practiced with therapeutic intentions as way of transforming both the body and the mind.

 The applications of Yoga Therapy range anywhere from maintaining health, to recovering from illness - in some cases, even those considered incurable.
 The first stage of healing involves the movement of vital forces in the system.
 Practitioners of many Eastern forms of medicine believe that every illness involves a certain level of energy blockage.
 By promoting the flow of prana, or vital force, yoga combats those blockages, restoring the basic condition for health.
 Common applications for Yoga Therapy also serve structural problems such as spine misalignments or joint function.
 Deeper applications may even aid more intractable problems such as AIDS and cancer.

-The fact that the different branches of science are now acknowledging that everything in the universe works together with absolute, intimate and exquisite interrelationship is part of the basis of the increasing success and respect that Yoga Therapy is gaining among main stream medical practitioners.
-As more clinicians use these techniques either for themselves of or their patients, and as more masters design specific applications of yoga, the spectrum of Yoga Therapy grows exponentially.
+The fact that science is now acknowledging that everything in the universe works together with absolute, intimate and exquisite interrelationship is part of the basis of the increasing success and respect that Yoga Therapy is gaining among main stream medical practitioners.
+As more clinicians use these techniques and as more masters design specific applications of yoga, the spectrum of Yoga Therapy grows exponentially.

 Sessions are 60 minutes in length and cost $140